go-gitea/gitea/docs/content/doc/usage/command-line.en-us.md

 #### migrate
 Migrates the database.
 This command can be used to run other commands before starting the server for the first time.
 This command is idempotent.

+#### convert
+Converts an existing MySQL database from utf8 to utf8mb4.